German South West Africa: Population and demographics

 German South West Africa was the only German colony in which Germans settled in large numbers.
 German settlers were drawn to the colony by economic possibilities in mining, and especially farming.
 In 1884 German South West Africa had a population of 200,000 people of which 3,643 were white and 84% of the white colonists were German (there was 3,048 Germans in 1884).
 By 1913 there was 213,000 people in total in the colony of which 14,830 were white and most of the white colonists (12,292 or 83% of the white colonists) were German.
 Most of the white colonists were white males.

 Many of the Bantu and Herero which lived in the colony fled after the Herero Wars to neighboring areas outside the control of the Germans or died during it.
 With many natives fleeing the territory because of the Herero War, a labor source for the Germans was lost leading to labor shortages with subsequent attempts to import labor failing.
 Although the Herero Wars were costly to the Germans, a number of soldiers would stay in the colony and ended up becoming settlers.

-Afrikaners would move to the colony which initially the colonial government was welcomed by the colonial government but the national government was less open to this idea but both would eventually be welcome to this idea.
+Afrikaners would move to the colony, a process welcomed by the colonial government but opposed by national government, though both would eventually come to embrace it.
 The Germans sought to integrate the Afrikaners into the German population of the territory.